 In 2017, an international group of architects collaborated with the Finnish National Museum to deliver a programme of contemporary architecture for the Seurasaari Open Air Museum in Helsinki, Finland.
 As part of the programme, an installation called 'Y' was constructed in the historical Niemelä Tenant Farm courtyard, which was displayed next to 13 examples of traditional Finnish architecture sourced from the Open Air Museum.

 The Open Air Museum opened to the public in 1909 in order to educate people on the history of wooden buildings and architectural practice throughout the country.
-The architecture within the Niemelä Tenant Farm showcases the prevalence of wooden buildings in Finland and how it is deeply rooted in Finish architectural history.
-The site includes an old smoke sauna, and a house built in 1844.
+The architecture within the Niemelä Tenant Farm showcases the prevalence of wooden buildings in Finland and how wood, as a material, is deeply rooted in Finish architectural history.
+The site includes an old smoke sauna and a house built in 1844.